 Custom Chin Implants

-Custom chin implants are useful when significant vertical elongation of the chin is needed, the implant extension needs to go back further along the jawline than conventional chin implants will allow or there is some significant chin asymmetry.
+Custom chin implants are often necessary when significant vertical elongation of the chin is needed, the implant extension needs to go back further along the jawline than conventional chin implants will allow or there is some significant chin asymmetry.
 The key surgical point about their placement is the consideration of the placement of the incision when done from a submental approach.
 The incision may need to be further back than the submental crease as the tissue recruitment from the implant may ‘roll out’ the submental tissues further than one would think of the custom chin implant adds any significant vertical length.

 Custom chin implant design for make who desires a square chin with slight vertical elongation.